tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/field_remove_choices.html' target='_blank'>Quick Base Documentation</a>

+Use this call this to remove one or more of the options listed within a Text - Multiple Choice or Multi-select Text field in a Quick Base application.
+You can remove any choices that you created yourself.
+You must have Full Administration rights on the application to remove choices you did not create.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID